SparkCode/github_issues/README.md

 ### `npm run analyze`

-Builds the app for production to the `build` folder, generates a set of stats showing bundle in stats.json and load Webpack Bundle Analyzer page that show a visualization of the contents of all bundles.
+Builds the app for production to the `build` folder, generates a set of stats showing bundle in `stats.json` and loads Webpack Bundle Analyzer page that shows a visualization of the contents of all bundles.